Viscum album

-Viscum album is a species of mistletoe in the family Santalaceae, commonly known as European mistletoe, common mistletoe or simply as mistletoe (Old English mistle).
-It is native to Europe and western and southern Asia.
+Viscum album is a species of mistletoe in the family Santalaceae, commonly known as European mistletoe, common mistletoe, or simply as mistletoe (Old English mistle).
+It is native to Europe as well as to western and southern Asia.
+V. album is found only rarely in North America, as an introduced species.

 Viscum album is a hemiparasite on several species of trees, from which it draws water and nutrients.
 It has a significant role in European mythology, legends, and customs.
-In modern times, it is commonly featured in Christmas decoration and symbology.
-(V. album is found only rarely in North America, as an introduced species; its cultural roles are usually fulfilled by the similar native species Phoradendron leucarpum.)
+In modern times, it is commonly featured among Christmas decorations and symbology.
+In North America its cultural roles are usually fulfilled by the similar native species, Phoradendron leucarpum.

+Long used in alternative medicine traditions without any academic basis, mistletoe now is under study for pharmaceutical uses in modern medicine.

 Description

 It is a hemi-parasitic evergreen shrub, which grows on the stems of other trees.
+The plant contains a haustorium that connects it to the host tree by connecting the xylem and phloem of the mistletoe to that of the host tree, which allows it to receive nutrients and water.
 It has stems 30–100 cm long with dichotomous branching.
 The leaves are in opposite pairs, strap-shaped, entire, leathery textured, 2–8 cm long, 0.8–2.5 cm broad and are a yellowish-green in colour.
 This species is dioecious and the insect-pollinated flowers are inconspicuous, yellowish-green, 2–3 mm diameter.
-The fruit is a white or yellow berry containing one (very rarely several) seed embedded in the very sticky, glutinous fruit pulp.
+The fruit is a white or yellow berry, and except for very rarely, containing one seed embedded in the very sticky, glutinous fruit pulp.

-It is commonly found in the crowns of broad-leaved trees, particularly apple, lime (linden), hawthorn and poplar.
+It is commonly found in the crowns of broad-leaved trees, particularly apple, lime (linden), hawthorn, and poplar.

-European mistletoe is the only multicellular organism to not have a functioning respiratory complex I in its electron transport chain, a protein that's essential for the creation of useful energy for its cells.
+European mistletoe is the only multicellular organism known to lack a functioning respiratory complex I in its electron transport chain, a protein that is essential for the creation of useful energy for its cells.
 It is believed to survive by obtaining adenosine triphosphate and energy-rich compounds from its host as well as reorganizing its other respiratory complexes and slowing its growth and energy requirements.

 Classification

-The mistletoe was one of the many species originally described by Linnaeus.
-Its species name is the Latin adjective albus "white".
-It and the other members of the genus Viscum were originally classified in the mistletoe family Viscaceae, but this family has since been sunk into the larger family Santalaceae.
+The mistletoe was one of the many species originally described by the Swedish scientist Linnaeus.
+Its species name is the Latin adjective albus, "white".
+It and the other members of the genus Viscum were originally classified in the mistletoe family Viscaceae, but this family has since been reclassified into the larger family Santalaceae.

 Subspecies

 Several subspecies are commonly accepted.
-They differ in fruit colour, leaf shape and size, and most obviously in the host trees utilised.
+They differ in fruit colour, leaf shape and size, and most obviously in the host trees used.